Terraflux/terraflux.github.io/_posts/2016-07-26-magic-squares.markdown

 I started playing around with Octave a little while ago while taking a course on [machine learning](https://www.coursera.org/learn/machine-learning/)(highly recommend).
 There was a really cool function I found called magic(n) which generates an n by n matrix that satisfies this condition:

 - All Rows, Columns, and Diagonals add up to the same value.
+- All values in the matrix are distinct

 If this sounds like sudoku, its because it is!
 Magic squares have been around for a long time, often as symbols of superstition or.. well, magic.
 So what does a 3x3 magic square look like?